Navbar button The Headteacher

-Developing your staff to provide CPD within your school is increasingly popular with primary leaders.
+Developing your staff to provide in-house training is increasingly popular with primary leaders.

-Funding has influenced this trend, but more positively there is also recognition that the staff within a school have significant knowledge, experience and expertise which can support colleagues.
+Funding has influenced this trend.
+However, more positively, there is also recognition that the staff within a school have significant knowledge, experience and expertise which can support colleagues.

-The opportunity to provide CPD to colleagues can also develop those who deliver the training, but there needs to be adequate planning, support and time.
+The opportunity to provide in-house training to colleagues can also develop those who deliver the training.
+However, there needs to be adequate planning, support and time.

-It’s worth remembering that when budget is allocated to pay for external trainers to come into school, careful thought is given to what we want them to cover.
+It’s worth remembering that when you allocate budget to pay for external trainers to come into school, you give careful thought to what you want them to cover.

-The same consideration is needed for in-house CPD.
-This isn’t about a rushed request for someone to give a presentation in the next staff meeting, this is about using the limited staff directed time outside of the classroom to its full potential.
+You need to give the same consideration to in-house training.
+This isn’t about a rushed request for someone to give a presentation in the next staff meeting.
+It’s about using the limited staff-directed time outside of the classroom to its full potential.
 So, what do senior leaders need to consider?

 Getting everyone on board

 Get people’s views and opinions early on so there is a sense of joint ownership.
-The SLT may well have a view on who they think should be approached to become ‘CPD leaders’ within the school but it is better to take a more inclusive approach and invite people to volunteer as well.
+The SLT may well have a view on who they should approach to become ‘CPD leaders’ within the school.
+However, it is better to take a more inclusive approach and invite people to volunteer as well.

-Creating enough time for CPD can be challenging beyond the allocated INSET which is often dedicated to whole school needs.
+Creating enough time for in-house training can be challenging beyond the allocated INSET which settings often dedicate to whole-school needs.

-Quite often an hour for a CPD session is not long enough.
-Do you have the opportunity to run a twilight session instead so that things are not rushed, and there is enough time for a topic to be explored by staff?
+Quite often an hour for in-house training session is not long enough.
+Do you have the opportunity to run a twilight session instead?
+This means you’re not rushing things and there is enough time for staff to explore a topic.

-It’s also worth remembering that ECTs have extra time available for their professional development – how can they be involved?
+It’s also worth remembering that ECTs have extra time available for their professional development – how can you involve them?

 Learning to teach adults